Chronicon universale usque ad annum 741

 The Chronicon universale usque ad annum 741 (lit. 'world chronicle to 741') is an anonymous Latin chronicle from the creation of the world to AD 741.
 It was written in Francia, probably in Burgundy, between 741 and 775.
 It survives wholly or partially in at least six manuscripts.

 Date and author

 Nothing is known about the compiler of the Chronicon universale, his place of activity (other than Francia) or his motivation.
 It has been suggested that he worked in Burgundy.
 The manuscript tradition is associated with the monasteries of that region and the text includes a Burgundian origin myth.

 There is a consensus that the Chronicon was written during the reign of the Byzantine emperor Constantine V (741–775).
 More precise—and speculative—datings include: shortly after 741, in 741–761, in 751–761, in 768–775 and shortly after 774.
-There are dissenters who place is composition later, either in 775–778 or around 801.
+There are dissenters who place its composition later, either in 775–778 or around 801.

 It has been suggested that the Chronicon was composed at the Carolingian court under royal patronage.